-- 3.1 Staff are required to have an understanding and appreciation of the Data Protection Act 1998 in relation to how long to keep data and when the data can be passed on.
-This legislation protects the information held in manual and computerised records and it applies to: - Members of staff - Board members - The Co-operative's membership/tenants - Former tenants - Housing list applicants - 3.2 The Co-operative will adopt and operate procedures in accordance with the eight Data Protection Act principles.
-This means that personal data and information held by the Co-operative will be: - i) obtained and processed fairly and lawfully - ii) obtained only for specified and lawful purposes, and shall not be used for any other purpose - iii) adequate, relevant and not excessive in relation to the purpose for which it is obtained or kept - iv) accurate and up-to-date - v) held no longer than is necessary for the purpose - vi) processed in accordance with the rights of the data subjects under the DPA - vii) kept secure - viii) transferred to countries outside the EU only with adequate protection - 3.3 The Co-operative and all staff who use any personal information must ensure that they follow these principles at all times.
-Training will be provided on the Data Protection Act and the operation of the Co-operative's procedures in relation to the DPA and access to personal information, openness and confidentiality, and information security.
-All new staff will have this incorporated into their induction programme.
+- 3.1 Staff are required to have an understanding and appreciation of the Data Protection Act 2018 and UK GDPR in relation to how long to keep data and when the data can be passed on.
+This legislation protects the information held in manual and computerised records and it applies to:

+- Members of staff

+- Board members

+- The Co-operative's membership/tenants

+- Former tenants

+- Housing list applicants

+- 3.2 The Co-operative will adopt and operate procedures in accordance with the seven Data Protection Act principles.
+This means that personal data and information held by the Co-operative will be:

+- i) obtained and processed lawfully, fairly and transparently

+- ii) obtained only for specified and lawful purposes, and shall not be used for any other purpose

+- iii) adequate, relevant and not excessive in relation to the purpose for which it is obtained or kept

+- iv) accurate and up-to-date

+- v) held no longer than is necessary for the purpose

+- vi) kept and processed securely